 If you want to apply the above transformation selectively to only certain messages, that fulfill a certain condition, specify them in this section.

-Some inbuilt predicates you can use are TopicNameMatches, HasHeaderKey(matches records that have a header with the given key), RecordIsTombstone, etc.
+Some inbuilt predicates you can use are TopicNameMatches, HasHeaderKey(matches records with a header with the given key), RecordIsTombstone, etc.

 Step 4.
 Specify your Error Reporting and Logging Options